openvinotoolkit/open_model_zoo/demos/python_demos/colorization_demo/README.md

 # Colorization Demo

-This example demonstrates an example of using neural networks to colorization video.
+This demo demonstrates an example of using neural networks to colorize a video.
 You can use the following pre-trained models with the demo:

 * `colorization-v2`